schmupu/ioBroker.asterisk/README.md

 You shall install asterisk and ffmpeg on the same hardware as ioBroker!
 The reason is that the audio files are stored locally and accessible from ioBroker and asterisk.

 If you want still using separated server for ioBroker and Asterisk you can use the ssh support.
 You still install ffmpeg or sox on the ioBroker server.
 Asterisk and a ssh server on the asterisk server.
-You find the detailed installation [here ](doc/SSH.md).
+You find the detailed installation [here ](docs/SSH.md).

-if you use Linux (Raspbery for example) and ioBroker and asterisk runs on the same server, you have to install ffmpeg and asterisk like this:
+if you use Linux (Raspberry for example) and ioBroker and asterisk runs on the same server, you have to install ffmpeg and asterisk like this:

 ### Linux Packages / ioBroker & asterisk running on same server with ffmpeg
 ```sh